chivalry/meta-python/README.md

 I think that if you've read this far, most of the above assumptions are true, but if you don't already know Python, I can recommend a few resources that I found helpful:

+- The Python community is quite gracious with its publishing practices, and there are a few books that are freely available and quite helpful:
     - [Dive Into Python 3][2]: This is a good place to learn the syntax and a bit of meta Python.
+I'd recommend this one to anyone who is already a programmer and wants to come up to speed with Python as quickly as possible.
     - [The Hitchhiker's Guide to Python][3]: Here you'll find more meta Python, and a primary resource for this project.
+    - [Think Python][10]: This is the one I gave my son when he asked to learn programming.
+If you're new to programming in general, this one will teach Python and general programming at the same time.
+    - [A Byte of Python][11]: Another free and well-written introduction to both programming and Python simultaneously.
 - [#python][4] at [freenode.net][5]: Very helpful and very smart Python people hang out here to assist you.
 I use [Colloquey][8] as my IRC client, but there are [many others][9] for all platforms.
 - [Stackoverflow][6]: Probably the very best forum for asking programming questions.